 “The Queen really likes her silhouette!”

 This might just be the most high-profile event I’ve ever attended.
-So here’s the question, where do you think I go from here?
+I found myself wondering: where do I go from here?